Alfred North Whitehead: God

 Whitehead thus sees God and the world as fulfilling one another.
 He sees entities in the world as fluent and changing things that yearn for a permanence which only God can provide by taking them into God's self, thereafter changing God and affecting the rest of the universe throughout time.
 On the other hand, he sees God as permanent but as deficient in actuality and change: alone, God is merely eternally unrealized possibilities and requires the world to actualize them.
 God gives creatures permanence, while the creatures give God actuality and change.
 Here it is worthwhile to quote Whitehead at length:

-"In this way God is completed by the individual, fluent satisfactions of finite fact, and the temporal occasions are completed by their everlasting union with their transformed selves, purged into conformation with the eternal order which is the final absolute 'wisdom.'
-The final summary can only be expressed in terms of a group of antitheses, whose apparent self-contradictions depend on neglect of the diverse categories of existence.
-In each antithesis there is a shift of meaning which converts the opposition into a contrast.

-"It is as true to say that God is permanent and the World fluent, as that the World is permanent and God is fluent.

-"It is as true to say that God is one and the World many, as that the World is one and God many.

-"It is as true to say that, in comparison with the World, God is actual eminently, as that, in comparison with God, the World is actual eminently.

-"It is as true to say that the World is immanent in God, as that God is immanent in the World.

-"It is as true to say that God transcends the World, as that the World transcends God.

-"It is as true to say that God creates the World, as that the World creates God...

-"What is done in the world is transformed into a reality in heaven, and the reality in heaven passes back into the world...
-In this sense, God is the great companion – the fellow-sufferer who understands."

 The above is some of Whitehead's most evocative writing about God, and was powerful enough to inspire the movement known as process theology, a vibrant theological school of thought that continues to thrive today.Roland Faber, God as Poet of the World: Exploring Process Theologies (Louisville: Westminster John Knox Press, 2008), chapter 1.